Asininite/ObsidianVault/Obsidian Vault/MOSS/Module 5/Elements of Software Quality Assurance.md

 - Standards : job of SQA is to ensure IEEE, ISO standards are followed
-- Reviews and Audits :
+- Reviews and Audits : quality control activity to uncover errors
+- Testing : find errors
+- Error defect collection and analysis ;